openstack/freezer/README.rst

-As a general rule, when you execute a restore, the application that writes or reads data should be stopped so that during the restore operation, the restored data is not inadvertantly read or written by the application.
+As a general rule, when you execute a restore, the application that writes or reads data should be stopped so that during the restore operation, the restored data is not inadvertently read or written by the application.

 There are 3 main options that need to be set for data restore